The Manic Pixie Dream Boy Improvement Project

 The Unlikely Hero of Room 13B

 Almost-fifteen-year-old Adam meets Robyn at his group therapy session for teens with obsessive-compulsive issues.
 It’s hardly the setting for romance, but Adam can’t deny how he feels for her.
 Robyn seems drawn to him, too.
 Maybe.
 But while Robyn’s most troublesome days seem to be behind her, Adam’s life continues to spiral out of control.
 He’s at the mercy of his half-brother’s anxiety issues, and his mother refuses to get help though the threatening letters she receives only seem to be getting worse.
-As Adam desperately struggles to hold everyone together, he begins to split at the seams.
-But … Continue reading
+As Adam desperately struggles to hold everyone together, he begins to split at the … Continue reading

 Off the Page

 Jodi Picoult and Samantha van Leer

 Delilah and Oliver can finally be together in the real world.
 But in order to maintain Oliver’s presence, Edgar had to take his place in the fairytale story where Oliver really belongs.
 As Oliver struggles to acclimate to the new and unfamiliar setting outside his story, he must impersonate Edgar well enough to fool Edgar’s mother and to fit in at school.
 When another portal between the story and the real world opens, two more characters swap for real life counterparts, leaving Delilah and Oliver to untangle the mess.
-For both of them, one thing is certain: … Continue reading
+For both of them, one thing … Continue reading

 Just My Luck

 Bad things keep happening to fourth-grader Benny and his family.
 His best friend moved away, and he hasn’t been able to find a new one.
 His dad’s still recovering from a brain injury (was it Benny’s fault?)
 His mom tells him to focus on being kind to others, and with a new kindness program at school, Benny’s trying his best, but no one seems to notice.
 As things get worse, Benny worries his family will never be able to recover, and nothing will be the same again.

 Benny is quite possibly the most lovable boy in literature.
-He strives to be a good brother both to his oldest brother … Continue reading
+He strives to be a good brother both to his … Continue reading